mikepfrank/GLaDOS/README.md

 ## Language

-GLaDOS is implemented in Python 3.
-(More specifically, development was begun under Python version 3.6.12, and continued later under version 3.8.5.)
+GlaDOS is implemented in Python 3.
+(More specifically, development was begun under Python version 3.6.12, and continued later under version 3.8.5.

 ## Top-Level Files